Abdominoplasty (Tummy Tuck)Published on: 4 Feb 2019, 5:01 p.m.

 How much does a male tummy tuck cost?

 Abdominoplasty isn’t just for women.
 Contrary to popular belief, the tummy tuck procedure costs exactly the same for both men and women alike.
-Here are some financial options that will help in funding your tummy tuck.
+Read our other post for more information about cosmetic surgery finance options that will help in funding your tummy tuck.

 Can I have a tummy tuck if I’m overweight?